dglazier/rad/README.md

 When creating these 2 files you should adhere to the namespacing convention. c++ functions are in namespace rad, Rdataframe interfaces are in namespace rad::rdf.

+# Snapshot Tree

+If you create a snapshot via something like

+      epic.Snapshot("output.root");

+Then the tree will contain all aliased or nnewly defined columns.
+In particular momentum components and any calculation which was requested.
+The tree will just be flat single entry per calculation, and multi-entries for momentum components, one for each particle.
+If you are using MCMatching there will be both a truth branch and reconstructed, allowing you to determine resolutions of all quantities etc. To access a particular particles components you just need to index by the name you gave it e.g.

+      //plot the reconstuceted momentum of the electron rad_tree->Draw("rec_pmag[el]>>p(100,0,20)");
+      //plot the truth W
+      rad_tree->Draw("tru_W>>w(100,0,50)");